-&lt;sup>13 'Clear' days - see Section I Interpretation, para 1.5 for clarification
+&lt;sup>13 'Clear' days - see Section I Interpretation, para 1.5 for clarification to Rule No. 8.2 below, be left at, or sent by post to, the usual place of residence of every Member.

-- 8.1.2 a Summons to attend the meeting, specifying the business proposed to be transacted at it and signed by the Proper Officer, shall, subject to Rule No. 8.2 below, be left at, or sent by post to, the usual place of residence of every Member. - 8.2 If a Member notifies the Proper Officer in writing that he desires Summonses to be sent to them at some address specified in the Notice other than their place of residence, a Summons addressed to them and left at, or sent by post to, that address shall be deemed sufficient service of the Summons - 8.3 Want of service of a Summons on any Member shall not affect the validity of a meeting of the Council.
+- 8.2 If a Member notifies the Proper Officer in writing that he desires Summonses to be sent to them at some address specified in the Notice other than their place of residence, a Summons addressed to them and left at, or sent by post to, that address shall be deemed sufficient service of the Summons - 8.3 Want of service of a Summons on any Member shall not affect the validity of a meeting of the Council.